Oluwakemi02/Oluwakemi02/README.md

 ##  This is @Oluwakemi02

 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning data analysis so as to gain insights into driving informed decision making through data analysis and visualization
+- 🌱 I help businesses and organisations discover meaningful insights that boost their revenues through data cleaning,analysis and Visualisation.
 - 💞️ I’m seeking opportunities to collaborate on project that can help build my data analysis skill.
 - 📫 How to reach me [Linkedin](https://www.linkedin.com/in/oluwakemi-ajayi-a3a848224/)
 - 😄 Pronouns: She